How to take care of your vegetable garden

 One key aspect I’ve discovered is the timing of watering.
 Early morning is often the best time to provide moisture, as it allows plants to absorb what they need before the heat of the day sets in.
 This practice also minimizes evaporation, ensuring that a larger portion of the water reaches the roots.
 I tend to avoid watering during the hottest hours, as this can lead to wasted resources and potential stress on the plants.

-See also How to take care of eggplant in the garden
+See also How to care for caterpillar found in garden

 When it comes to techniques, I prefer deep watering over frequent light sprinklings.
 This encourages roots to grow deeper into the soil, making them more resilient during dry spells.
 I often use a soaker hose or drip irrigation system for this purpose, as they deliver water directly to the soil without wetting the foliage.
 This approach not only conserves water but also helps prevent diseases that can arise from wet leaves.